 But how can you more effectively take notes?

 If you have something that’s working for you, great.
-It could be an state-of-the-art app or yellow legal pad.
+It could be a state-of-the-art app or yellow legal pad.
 Whatever’s working for you, stick with it.
-I usually recommend a journal-formatted notebook, specifically Moleskine.
-I’ve used the Large Ruled Journal for years and never go anywhere without it.
+I usually recommend a journal-formatted notebook.
+I currently use the daily notes section of my Full Focus Planner™ and never go anywhere without it.

 Especially if the meeting or the presenter is unstructured.
 I give each new meeting or subject its own heading, along with the current date.
 Imposing order and hierarchy with headers, numbered sections, and nested bullets is a big help.
 This focuses your thinking and simplifies review and retrieval.